Yale University: Origins

 Known from its origin as the "Collegiate School", the institution opened in the home of its first rector, Abraham Pierson, who is considered Yale's first president.
 Pierson lived in Killingworth.
-The school moved to Saybrook in 1703, when the first treasurer of Yale, Nathaniel Lynde, donated land and a building.
-In 1716, it moved to New Haven.
+In 1702, Nathaniel Chauncey became the first person to attain a degree, having it conferred solely by oral examination by Pierson and Russell.
+The school moved to Saybrook in 1707 after Pierson's death, when the first treasurer of Yale, Nathaniel Lynde, donated land and a building.
+Although the deed required the school to remain in Saybrook, the trustees voted in 1716 to move it to New Haven, which had outbid several other communities for the right to host it.

 Meanwhile, there was a rift forming at Harvard between its sixth president, Increase Mather, and the rest of the Harvard clergy, whom Mather viewed as increasingly liberal, ecclesiastically lax, and overly broad in Church polity.
 The feud caused the Mathers to champion the Collegiate School in the hope it would maintain the Puritan religious orthodoxy in a way Harvard had not.
-Rev. Jason Haven, minister at the First Church and Parish in Dedham, Massachusetts, had been considered for the presidency on account of his orthodox theology and "Neatness dignity and purity of Style [which] surpass those of all that have been mentioned", but was passed over due to his "very Valetudinary and infirm State of Health".
+The Reverend Jason Haven, minister at the First Church and Parish in Dedham, Massachusetts, had been considered for the presidency on account of his orthodox theology and "Neatness dignity and purity of Style [which] surpass those of all that have been mentioned", but was passed over due to his "very Valetudinary and infirm State of Health".